mfocka/shell_setup/README.md

 # Terminal Configuration Setup

 This repository contains configurations for a customized terminal setup using Zsh, Oh My Zsh, and the Powerlevel10k theme.
+This documentation is only focused on the folder **"ubuntu"**.

 ## Getting Started